Tidewater Oyster Gardeners Association Master Oyster Gardener Course

 Master Oyster Gardener Course

 JUNE 6 and 13, 2020 Virginia Institute of Marine Science Gloucester Point, VA

 Expand your knowledge of oyster gardening and become a valuable resource in the oyster gardening community!

-Master Oyster Gardeners lead TOGA's outreach mission through their dedicated volunteer service.
-There are many volunteer events to choose from and a variety of ways MOG’s can participate.
-Sample outreach opportunities can be found on the website under outreach schedule.
-Additional opportunities include newsletter or website support, float building, research projects, special committees and board membership.
+What do MOGs do? - MOGs lead TOGA's outreach mission through their dedicated volunteer service.
+Opportunities include newsletter or website support, assisting oyster gardeners, outreach events, float building, research projects, special committees and board membership.

 Instruction - is covered by a variety of knowledgeable experts including VIMS faculty and staff, State officials, and experienced a mix of classroom and hands-on learning with lots of time for discussion.

 Content - generally consists of basic oyster gardening skills; oyster biology and life history; oyster diseases; understanding the various "critters" that live around oyster gardens; and the regulatory and human health issues surrounding oyster gardening.
 Attendees will also get a start-to-finish look at the oyster cultivation process at the VIMS oyster hatchery.